GoraNetwork/doc/draft.md

 For example, if rounding parameter is set to `7`, the number `123890.7251` will be rounded to `123890.7`, but the number `98765430` will remain unaffected.

-### Requesting data using off-chain computation
+### Using off-chain computation

 |**Gora off-chain computation workflow**|
 |:--:|
 |<img src="off_chain.svg" width="500">|

-For use cases that require more flexibility, Gora supports oracle requests that execute user-supplied [Web Assembly](https://webassembly.org/) code to produce an oracle value.
+For use cases that require more flexibility, Gora supports oracle requests that execute user-supplied [Web Assembly](https://webassembly.org/) to produce an oracle value.
 This enables querying of data sources determined at runtime and processing their outputs in arbitrary ways.
 The user-supplied code is executed off-chain by Gora nodes and is subject to resource limits.

-To make use of this feature, the developer must write their off-chain program using Gora off-chain API in any language that compiles to Web Assembly.
-Compiled binary is then encoded as `Base64` and included with the request to a special URL as a parameter named "inline".
+To make use of this feature, developers must write their off-chain programs using Gora off-chain API in any language that compiles to Web Assembly.
+Compiled binary is then encoded as `Base64` and included with the request to a special URL as parameter named "inline".
 For example:
 ```
 gora://offchain?inline=AGFzbQEAAAABhoCAgAABYAF/AX8CuoCAgAACA2Vudg9fX2xpbmVhcl9tZW1vcnkCAAEDZW52GV9faW5kaXJlY3RfZnVuY3Rpb25fdGFibGUBcAAAA4KAgIAAAQAHjICAgAABCGdvcmFNYWluAAAMgYCAgAABCpGAgIAAAQ8AIABBgICAgAA2AghBAAsLk4CAgAABAEEACw1IZWxsbyB3b3JsZCEAAMKAgIAAB2xpbmtpbmcCCJuAgIAAAgCkAQAJZ29yYV9tYWluAQIGLkwuc3RyAAANBZKAgIAAAQ4ucm9kYXRhLi5MLnN0cgABAJGAgIAACnJlbG9jLkNPREUFAQQGAQAApoCAgAAJcHJvZHVjZXJzAQxwcm9jZXNzZWQtYnkBBWNsYW5nBjE2LjAuNgCsgICAAA90YXJnZXRfZmVhdHVyZXMCKw9tdXRhYmxlLWdsb2JhbHMrCHNpZ24tZXh0
 ```